Top 10 Hit Movies That Were Initially Rejected by Studios

 3 Pulp Fiction

-Despite being a quick rising star in Hollywood at the time, Quentin Tarantino had his fair share of rejections with Pulp Fiction.
-If it wasn't for Harvey and Bob Weinstein, John Travolta's comeback film probably would've never been made.
+Despite being a rising star in Hollywood at the time, Quentin Tarantino had his fair share of rejections with Pulp Fiction.
+If it wasn't for Harvey and Bob Weinstein, John Travolta's comeback film probably wouldn't have been made.
 TriStar originally optioned the film and was even in talks to produce it, but then declared, "This is the worst screenplay that this film company has ever been handed.
 This is awful.
 It's not funny.
 It makes no sense.
 This guy's dead, he's alive.
-What's going on? "
+What's going on?"

 4 E.T.: The Extra-Terrestrial